Moving more is essential. Not only will it help you keep up with your family, but keeping physically active also can help prevent:

 - high blood pressure

 - type 2 diabetes

 And don’t forget about the mental benefits of exercise.
 Ever hear of the runner’s high?
-That’s thanks to endorphins, hormones that are released by the body during exercise that make you feel good.
-Add to that, exercise brings oxygen-rich blood to your brain, giving you more energy.
+That’s thanks to endorphins.
+Endorphins are hormones that are released by the body during exercise that make you feel good.
+Plus, exercise brings oxygen-rich blood to your brain, giving you more energy.
 And exercise promotes better sleep patterns.

 To improve your health, aim for at least 150 minutes per week of moderately intense aerobic activity.
 That’s 30 minutes a day on five days of the week.
 This type of aerobic activity, like brisk walking or dancing, works out your heart.
 To lose weight and keep it off, you may need more: Aim for 300 minutes per week (an hour a day for five days).

 On at least two days per week, also try activities that strengthen your muscles.
 Examples include lifting weights, doing pushups, or even raking leaves or digging in the garden.

 The best way to work exercise into your life is to make it a habit.
 If you’re not exercising regularly now, you’ll want to get into the routine of doing it.

 Yes, changing behavior can be difficult.
 But it’s far from impossible.
 It’s a process that involves several stages: